JujitsuGang/MedImg-BrainTumorSegment/README.md

 3. **Median Transformation:** A median filter is applied to smoothen the image whilst preserving important structures.
 4. **Gaussian Symphony:** A Gaussian filter is then used to mix and enhance the image's contours.
 5. **Thresholded Precision:** Thresholding is applied to denote the image's essence.
-6. **Dilation and Morphology:** Dilation and morphological operations are u
+6. **Dilation and Morphology:** Dilation and morphological operations are used for deeper intuition.
+7. **Color Mapping Elegance